Hyffer/fippf/README.md

 # FIPPF: a Fake-IP Proxy Frontend

-_Under development and come with no warranty, use at your own risk._
+_Comes with no warranty, use at your own risk._

 FIPPF consists of a fake-IP DNS server and a tun network interface.
 It resolves domain names to different fake IP addresses inside tun network's subnet,